Research Group

 Haozhou Hu

 Haozhou Hu is a Ph.D. student in the Bradley Department of Electrical and Computer Engineering at Virginia Tech.
 He received his B.E. degree in Electronic and Information Engineering from Xidian University, China, in 2020, where he was ranked first in the gifted class of the School of Electronic Engineering and was awarded a National Scholarship.
 His research interests include wireless positioning, machine learning, and stochastic geometry.
+(LinkedIn)

 Wasif Hussain